 Structure and function of wild nature.
-Topics include interrelationships of organisms with their environments, factors that regulate such interrelationships, and various roles that humans play in modifying patterns and processes of nature at organism, community, and ecosystem levels.
-Prerequisites: BIO 218 (may be taken concurrently) or two of the following: BIO 122/122D, BIO126/127, BIO 128/128D, ENS 104/104D.
+Topics include interrelationships of organisms with their environments, factors that regulate such interrelationships, and various roles that humans play in modifying patterns and processes of nature at organism, community, and ecosystem levels

+Prerequisites: BIO 218 (may be taken concurrently) or two of the following: BIO 122/BIO 122D, BIO 128/BIO 128D, ENS 104/ENS 104D.
 Corequisites: Registration in BIO 331 is required.
 Special Notes: This is a designated research course.
 Offered: Fall, odd # years.

-BIO 331 · Ecology Lab 1 Credit
+BIO 331 • Ecology Lab 1 Credit

+Laboratory experience accompanying BIO 330.
 Corequisites: Registration in BIO 330 is required.
 Offered: Fall, odd # years.
-Special Notes: This is a designated research course.